 \subsubsection{Differential equations}

 In sects.~\ref{S4}--\ref{S7} and \ref{S9} we expound the main material of the work.
 Namely, dynamical systems satisfied by $\theta$-series, their integrability condition, non-canonical extension of the canonical $\theta$-series, and modular integrability of $\vartheta$-constants.
-We shall see that not only do elliptic functions satisfy ordinary differential equations (ODEs)\footnote{The $\wp$-equation of Weierstrass or Euler's equations for Jacobi's functions $\mathrm{sn}$, $\mathrm{cn}$, and $\mathrm{dn}$.}, but $\theta$-functions themselves also satisfy certain ODEs.
-These ODEs are of interest in their own rights if only because, it is more logical to consider \textit{ODEs proper for the $\theta$-functions as basic equations} (Sect.~\ref{S4}) rather than ODEs for elliptic functions.
-Moreover, such a viewpoint is natural in a more general pattern since elliptic functions are the subclass of Abelian elliptic integrals and the latter are expressible in terms of theta-functions.
-In Sect.~\ref{S9} we shall also see that solutions of introduced ODEs have a remarkable consequence, namely, the exponential quadratic extension with additional parameters.
+We shall see that not only do elliptic functions satisfy ordinary differential equations (\odes), but $\theta$-functions themselves also satisfy certain \odes.
+These \odes\ are of interest in their own rights if only because, it is more logical to consider \emph{\odes\ proper for the $\theta$-functions as basic equations} (Sect.~\ref{S4}) rather than \odes\ for elliptic functions.
+Moreover, such a viewpoint is natural in a more general pattern since elliptic functions are a subclass of Abelian elliptic integrals and the latter are expressible in terms of theta-functions.
+In Sect.~\ref{S9} we shall also see that solutions of introduced \odes\ have a remarkable consequence, namely, an exponential quadratic extension with additional parameters.
 Under certain parameters this non-canonical extension coincides with the case of canonical $\theta$-series.
 There is yet another point worth noting.
 Differential relations between $\theta$-functions are sometimes present in old literature \cite{baruch,weber,tannery} but they are regarded there just as differential identities.
-However, the principal point is a \textit{differential closedness of the finitely many $\theta$-objects} and, together with $\theta$-functions, the theta-derivative $\Dtheta$ should play independent part in the theory.
+However, the principal point is a \emph{differential closedness of the finitely many basic $\theta$-objects} and, together with $\theta$-functions, the theta-derivative $\Dtheta$ should play independent part in the theory.
 Upon introducing this object, analytic and differential manipulations by theta-functions are not in essence distinct from that by elliptic ones or even elementary functions like sine-, cosine-functions.